 Most companies understand the value of a consistent customer experience.
 But the bigger your design teams get, the more complex it becomes to maintain this consistency.
-A good design system helps design teams to create consistent interactions across the entire customer journey.
+A good design system helps design teams to create consistent interactions and design the UX across the entire customer journey.

 A design system consists of styles, components and screens that are used by all design and development teams to create customer interactions.
 It’s a wonderful tool to consistently implement your visual identity in all your (digital) products.